Khanink/Khanink/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Junior Software Developer #1 at Generation Thailand
+- 🌱 I’m a learner Junior Software Developer #1 at Generation Thailand
 - 😊 I’m a new learner React.